Vibrelli 2L Hydration Backpack Review

 Our Analysis and Test Results

 As the most affordable hydration pack we reviewed, the Vibrelli has a lot going for it with a simple bladder and bite valve, ample reflective markings, and ample storage.
 We were disappointed that the lower chest strap strikes directly over the diaphragm, significantly impacting breathing while running.
 Because of this and the lack of accessible storage pockets, this pack didn't score well.
-That doesn't mean it isn't a good entry-level hydration pack, though — for the price it is a great fit for biking, hiking, and staying hydrated.
+That doesn't mean it isn't a good entry-level hydration pack, though — for the price, it is a great fit for staying hydrated while hiking or biking.

 Performance Comparison